The Best Keto Diet Snacks and 9 Popcorn Substitutes

 When you follow a ketogenic diet, you most likely are not hungry and don’t need to snack.
-So if you are not hungry, don’t eat.
+If you are not hungry, don’t eat.

-A good low carb snack is made from ingredients that are generally included in a ketogenic diet.
-Ideally it should be:
+A good low carb snack is made from ingredients generally included in a ketogenic diet.
+Ideally, it should be:

-Generally you shouldn't need to snack, but when you do they should fit into your overall macros for the day.
+Generally, you shouldn't need to snack, but they should fit into your overall macros for the day when you do.

-A good high fat low carb ketosis supporting snack will also help you to eat enough fat, when your meals may be a little light on fat.
+A good high fat, low-carb ketosis supporting snack will also help you eat enough fat when your meals might be a little light on fat.

 Sorry, corn is a grain and shouldn't be eaten on a keto diet.
 It is also high in carbs.

-For many of us movies and popcorn go together.
-So what do you snack on at the movies that is keto friendly and not popcorn?
+For many of us, movies and popcorn go together.
+So what do you snack on at the movies that are keto-friendly and not popcorn?

-Personally, I steer away from the movies as much as possible, because the smell of popcorn is over powering and I have an emotional attachment with popcorn at the movies.
+I steer away from the movies because the smell of popcorn is overpowering, and I have an emotional attachment to popcorn at the movies.

-But when I do go or when I have a movie night at home, these are my favorite popcorn alternatives...
+But when I go or have a movie night at home, these are my favorite popcorn alternatives...

 I roast pecans or walnuts in the oven with salt until lightly brown.